Primary Navigation Mobile

 Pros

-• You get a dash cam as well
+• You get a dashcam as well as a warning device

 • Many other safety features besides speed camera detector